 Increased Rigidity

-Eliminates clearance, reduces axial and radial displacement
+Eliminates clearance and reduces axial and radial displacement

 Running Accuracy

-Reduces vibration and runout, improves rotational precision
+Reduces vibration and runout, improving rotational accuracy

 Load Capacity

-Uniform load distribution, extends bearing life
+Distributes load evenly and extends bearing life

-Reduced Noise
+Reduced Noise & Vibration

-Smooth operation, lower noise levels
+Smooth operation with lower noise levels

 Spring Preload